+Now that you've learned about the benefits of native grasses and learned about their differences from turfgrass, let's move on to how to start a successful project.
+Finding people to serve on the project team, reaching out to stakeholders, and fixing any irrigation system issues should be done early in the process.
+These steps will lay a strong foundation for a native grass conversion project.

-1. Engage stakeholders and form a project team.
+- 1. Engage stakeholders and form a project team. - a.

-a.
 To set the stage for success, determine the stakeholders of the project.
-This could include anyone potentially impacted by the project, including the property owner or manager, project manager, governing Board members, municipal planning department, landscape contractors, irrigation and maintenance personnel, facility managers, residents, and members of the larger community.

-b.
-By informing stakeholders of the project's purpose, scope, budget, and schedule, they can provide input and advocate for the project's success.
+This could include anyone potentially impacted by the project, including the community residents, property owner or manager, project manager, governing Board members, municipal planning department, landscape contractors, irrigation and maintenance personnel, facility managers, and members of the larger community. - b.
+By making a plan to inform stakeholders of the project's purpose, scope, budget, and schedule, they can provide input and advocate for the project's success. - c.

-c.
 If possible, form a project team that will be responsible or accountable for project tasks.
 Include members who will contribute to the project in some way or want stay informed about the project's progress.
 Meet regularly to discuss progress, challenges, and solutions.

-2. Consider irrigation efficiency and repair early in the planning phase.
-Transitioning to sustainable landscape water use is important for all Colorado communities.
+These project champions can find ways to overcome roadblocks and solve problems. - 2.
+Consider irrigation efficiency and repair early in the planning phase.
+Transitioning to sustainable land-scape water use is important for all Colorado communities.
 If water savings is a project priority, address the irrigation system before converting the grass to a different species.
-Investing in irrigation efficiency through fixing leaks, more frequent maintenance checks and repairs, better management, and equipment upgrades can often achieve 25% water savings (or greater) even without vegetation changes.
+Investing in irrigation efficiency through fixing leaks, modernizing the controllers, more frequent maintenance checks and repairs, better management, and equipment upgrades can often achieve 25% water savings (or greater) even without vegetation changes.

 Another benefit of investing in irrigation efficiency is that savings can be realized as soon as irrigation changes are made.
 Savings from vegetation changes often take longer to realize since regular watering is required during seed germination and establishment.
 If a conversion project is already planned, it is important to invest in irrigation repairs and upgrades before planting to ensure its success.
+Without good irrigation coverage, seed germination may be irregular or fail altogether.

-3. Here are steps to address irrigation efficiency.
+- 3. Here are steps to address irrigation efficiency. - a.

-a.
 Assess past water use.
 If past water use records are available, gather several years of water use data.
 Past utility bills and consumption records can contain this information.
 Compare the actual irrigation use to the recommended amount for the type of turf or vegetation and geographical location.
 Determine if the property has been underwatered or overwatered on average.
 Some water providers have staff who can provide this service.
-Irrigation efficiency or water management professionals may also be able to help.
+Irrigation efficiency or water management professionals may also be able to help. - b.

-b.
 Define a water use goal.
 Once the current irrigation use is quantified, define a future water use goal.
 This can be a percentage reduction or an average annual gallons per square foot goal.
 It will help define a water management strategy, identify design options, and measure success.
 A cost-benefit analysis of potential landscape projects based on the water use goal can help determine which projects to fund.